astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 ### Try Scaling up your Scheduler or adding a Worker.

-If tasks are getting bottlenecked and your concurrency configurations look alright, it might just be that your Scheduler is underpowered or that your Deployment could use another Celery Worker, assuming you're using the [Celery Executor](https://airflow.apache.org/docs/apache-airflow/2.0.1/executor/celery.html).
+If tasks are getting bottlenecked and your concurrency configurations are already optimized, the issue might be that your Scheduler is underpowered or that your Deployment could use another Celery Worker, assuming you're using the [Celery Executor](https://airflow.apache.org/docs/apache-airflow/2.0.1/executor/celery.html).
 If you're running on Astronomer, we generally recommend 5 AU as the default minimum for the Scheduler and 10 AU for Celery Workers.

 Whether or not you scale your current resources or add an extra Celery Worker depends on your use case, but we generally recommend the following: